Are These Common Rehab Beliefs Holding You Back? Debunking Misconceptions About Pain and Recovery

 Misconception 5: Can a Rehab Specialist "Fix" You?

-Perhaps the biggest misconception is the belief that you need to be "fixed" and that a rehab specialist knows exactly how to do it.
+Perhaps the biggest pain and recovery myths is the belief that you need to be "fixed" and that a rehab specialist knows exactly how to do it.
 This creates a passive dynamic, where patients feel like they need to be “fixed” by someone else, rather than actively participating in their own healing process.

 The Shift to Evidence-Based, Holistic Care

 So, what’s the solution?
-If these old ideas no longer hold up, how should we approach rehabilitation?
+If outdated rehab misconceptions are no longer serving us, how should we approach rehabilitation?

 The key is holistic, evidence-based care.
 Rather than focusing on outdated models that view pain and injury in isolation, we need to consider the entire person—body, mind, and lifestyle.
 This means looking beyond specific muscle weaknesses or alignment issues and recognising how various factors, from movement habits to emotional well-being, contribute to someone’s pain.